 New Brunswick, NJ 08901

-Approved provider of continuing Education by the American Occupational Therapy Association #3043 for 13.5 contact hours (1.4 CEUs) - Intermediate Level.
+Approved provider of continuing Education by the American Occupational Therapy Association #3043 for 13.5 contact hours (1.35 CEUs) - Intermediate Level.
 Occupational Therapy Process: assessment, intervention.
-The assignment of AOTA CEU’s does not imply endorsement of specific course content, products or clinical procedures by AOTA.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.

 12 hours of this course qualify towards the discipline-specific hours for the 20-hour requirement for NDTA re-certification.
 They do NOT qualify towards the 8-hour NDTA Instructor requirement for re-certification